 To find out the cost of dental coverage, you will need to see OPM’s dental rating region chart.
 On the left column, you will need to find the state where you live and across the top, find the plan you are interested in.
 Once you have determined your rating area, you will use that number and OPM’s dental premium rate chart to determine the cost of the plan you are interested in.

 Vision premiums are not based on where you live and are simply dependent on the plan you choose.
-For a list of the vision plans and current rates, see OPM’s vision premium rate charts.

 Carrying FEDVIP into Retirement